Autoclaves

 being used to seal the door completely.
 Also note the dials on the right-hand side

 that indicate temperature and pressure.
-Photo by PHAA Sarna courtesy of US Navy and Defense Imagery.
+Photo by PHAA Sarna courtesy of US Navy.

 How do you use an autoclave?